This is a beautifully designed and extremely powerful electric board made for riding in the city.

-Evolve offers a multitude of videos on how to change out parts on their boards, making for an easy way to learn how to properly keep it maintained.
+Evolve offers a multitude of videos on how to change out parts on their boards, providing an easy way to learn how to properly maintain it.
 Coupled with the fact that plenty of spare parts are sold, it should be easy enough for any rider to obtain needed parts and fix their own boards when parts wear out.

 Pro Quickly charge the board (optional accessory)

-A quick charger is available for purchase as an optional accessory that will allow one to charge the board in around 3 hours.
-This is 1-2 hours faster than the stock charger, which may appeal to those looking to save time charging their device.
+A quick charger is available for purchase as an optional accessory that charges the board in 3 hours.
+This is 1-2 hours faster than the stock charger.

 Pro Fantastic turning radius